salam0smy/moodi-api/README.md

 The api talks to a no-sql database, MongoDB, and provide RESTful services that allow edit, add, and query data.
 The api response with JSON objects that gets parse with either Moodi-Portal (js), or Moodi app (Swift Language).

+## Start the project
+  "npm start" or "node server.js"